 Several fragments totaling ~2 kg were recovered in the Sahara Desert and subsequently purchased by an American dealer in early 2003.
 Northwest Africa 1955 was classified at Planetary Studies Foundation (P. Siperia) as the first H/L34 chondrite.
-Besides NWA 1955, only Tieschitz (H/L3.6), Bremervörde (H/L3.9), Haxtun (H/L4), Y-74645 (H/L4), and Yamato 8424 (H/L) have been assigned to this intermediate group.
-Initial studies indicate that Dhofar 008 may also belong to this group.
+Other members of this intermediate group include Famenin [3.83.9], Tieschitz [3.6], Bremervörde [3.9], Haxtun [4], Y-74645 [4], and Yamato 8424.
+Initial studies indicate that Dhofar 008 might also belong to this group.
 The specimen of NWA 1955 shown above is an 8.4 g partial slice.
-The photo below is the 389 g main mass owned by T. Boudreaux.
+The photo below shows the 389 g main mass.

 Photo courtesy of Matt MorganMile High Meteorites